McMullen's Brewery

 McMullen's, known locally as Mac's, is a regional brewery founded in 1827 in Hertford, England.
 The brewery expanded during the second half of the 19th century by purchasing other breweries and their associated pubs.

-In 1902 it was the second largest brewery in Hertfordshire.
+In 1902, Mac's was the second largest brewery in Hertfordshire.
 The brewery has occupied several different sites in Hertford and moved to its current location in 1891.
 There have been several breweries on this site and the current one opened in 2006.
 As of 2021, members of the 6th generation of the McMullen family are still involved with the business.

 History

-McMullen's was founded in 1827 in Back Street (now Railway Street) Hertford by Peter McMullen(1798-1881), the son of an Irish nurseryman.
+McMullen's was founded in 1827 in Back Street (now Railway Street) Hertford by Peter McMullen (1798-1881), the son of an Irish nurseryman.

 The passing of the Beerhouse Act in 1830 enabled Peter McMullen to open his own beerhouse named after William IV in Mill Bridge, Hertford.
 The passing of the Beerhouse Act acted as a stimulus to common brewing and led to an increase in the number of breweries in Hertford, peaking at eight in Hertford in 1838.
 In 1966 McMullen's were the sole survivor.

-In 1860 Peter McMullen passed the business onto his sons Alexander Henry and Osmond Henry who began trading as P. McMullen & Sons.
+In 1860 Peter McMullen passed the business onto his sons Alexander Henry and Osmond Henry McMullen who began trading as P. McMullen & Sons.
 The company expanded during this period and acquired a number of local breweries.
 As the business grew it moved to Old Cross, Hertford in 1891 and a new brewery was built.
-The new brewery was designed by William Bradford and is now a grade II listed building.
+The new brewery was designed by William Bradford and is now a Grade II listed building.
 In 1897 the brewery became a limited company, McMullen & Sons Ltd, when it owned 90 pubs.
 Osmond Henry became Chairman of the new company whilst Alexander Henry retired from the brewery and founded a seed merchant in Hertford.

 By 1902 McMullen's were the second largest brewery in Hertfordshire, behind Benskins Brewery of Watford and owned 131 pubs Osmond Henry died in May 1914 and his son Lieutenant colonel Osmond Robert became chairman.
 Osmond Henrys's grandson Peter, a former Special Operations Executive colonel, ran the brewery from 1946 to 1980.
 In 1966 the brewery owned 200 pubs.
 A modern brewhouse was built in 1984 when John McMullen was company director.

 From the 1960s until the early 1990s, Mac's also brewed a range of kids' soft drinks that were sold at their pubs and also in the local ice cream stands and newsagent shops.
 These included lemonade, Shandimac, ginger beer, lime soda, orange soda, and Maxi-Cola which came in reuseable glass bottles that could be returned for a discount on the next drink.